Keep in Touch

 October 2023

 Community members and our project partners welcomed 40 students and three teachers from the Vidyashilp Academy, a school in Bengaluru, to the ecotourism center at Chilika Lagoon.
-They planted 100 mangroves trees near the mangrove area replanted and protected with Seacology’s support.
+They planted 100 mangroves trees near the mangrove area that they replanted and protect with Seacology’s support.

 Read more